-- .1 A horizontal directional drilling rig is a mechanical drilling device used to create a horizontal borehole through which a pipe or conduit is installed. - .2 Return and spoils are the drilling mud and cuttings collected in the entry and exit pits as well as any fluid which escapes from the borehole to the surface.

-.2 General Description
+- .1 "Horizontal Directional Drilling Rig" is a mechanical drilling device used to create a horizontal borehole through which a pipe or conduit is installed. - .2 "Return and Spoils" are the drilling mud and cuttings collected in the entry and exit pits as well as any fluid that escapes from the borehole to the surface. - .2 General Description